Get any of Alan McCluskey’s novels in ebook format for 30% off as part of Smashwords Authors Give Back Sale. The sale lasts till April 20th 2020.

 “When I look at a girl, all the girl’s in the choir, for example, what strikes me is that being a girl comes natural to them.
 They don’t have to think about it.
 It’s what they are.
 If I were a girl like them there would be nothing special in dressing or acting as one.
 But for me there is something special about being a boy who dresses as a girl.
 I’m attracted to girls, I identify as a girl, I feel like a girl, especially when I’m dressed as one, but I am not prepared to go the whole road and become a girl.
-In a strange way, that ambivalence is an important part of who I am.” – Peter talking to Kate in the first chapter of Girl or boy?
-Why choose?
+In a strange way, that ambivalence is an important part of who I am.” – Peter talking to Kate in the first chapter of We Girls Show the Way

 A brief detour via China